 vinegar, just enough to moisten the salaratus.
 Add just enough flour

 to enable one to stir well with a spoon.
-Work the dough a half hour
+Work the dough a ha

 and allow it to stand until the following day, when cut cakes from the